 Acute Myeloid Leukemia (AML) - Pediatric

-Advances in understanding the cytogenetic and molecular abnormalities of acute myelogenous leukemia (AML) have improved the ability to risk stratify both adult and pediatric patients in order to identify those who would benefit most from hematopoietic cell transplantation (HCT).
+Advances in understanding the cytogenetic and molecular abnormalities of acute myeloid leukemia (AML) have improved the ability to risk stratify both adult and pediatric patients to identify those who may benefit from hematopoietic cell transplantation (HCT).

-Pediatric AML is a relatively rare disease, with an incidence of approximately seven cases per million children younger than 15 years.
+Pediatric AML is a relatively rare disease, with an incidence of approximately 7 cases per million children younger than 15 years.
 [1]

-Research demonstrates that allogeneic HCT in complete first remission for children and adults with high-risk AML results in outcomes comparable to outcomes of standard-risk patients.
-[2] And a 2017 multi-center study found that transplant survival in children with unfavorable karyotype AML has improved significantly over time, and was due to decrease in relapse risk.
+Research demonstrates that allogeneic HCT in complete first remission for children and adults with high-risk AML results in outcomes comparable to those of standard-risk patients.
+[2] A 2017 multi-center study found that transplant survival in children with unfavorable karyotype AML has improved significantly over time due to decreased relapse risk.
 [3]

 Pediatric AML patients who receive transplants in first or second complete remission (CR) experience significantly improved survival compared to those transplanted with advanced disease (primary induction failure, active disease, or CR3 and beyond).